CSC207-2022F-UofT/course-project-unite-group-115/README.md

 You have been provided with two starter files for demonstration: HelloWorld and HelloWorldTest.

-You will find HelloWorld in `src/main/java/tutorial` directory.
-Right click on the HelloWorld file and click on `Run HelloWorld.main()`.
+You will find HelloWorld in `src/BlockUser_main/java/tutorial` directory.
+Right click on the HelloWorld file and click on `Run HelloWorld.BlockUser_main()`.
 This should run the program and print on your console.

 You will find HelloWorldTest in `src/test/java/tutorial` directory.
 Right click on the HelloWorldTest file and click on `Run HelloWorldTest`.
 All tests should pass.
 Your team can remove this sample of how testing works once you start adding your project code to the repo.

 Moving forward, we expect you to maintain this project structure.
 You *should* use Gradle as the build environment, but it is fine if your team prefers to use something else -- just remove the gradle files and push your preferred project setup.
-Assuming you stick with Gradle, your source code should go into `src/main/java` (you can keep creating more subdirectories as per your project requirement).
+Assuming you stick with Gradle, your source code should go into `src/BlockUser_main/java` (you can keep creating more subdirectories as per your project requirement).
 Every source class can auto-generate a test file for you.
 For example, open HelloWorld.java file and click on the `HelloWorld` variable as shown in the image below.
-You should see an option `Generate` and on clicking this your should see an option `Test`.
+You should see an option `Generate` and on clicking this your should see an option `Reporter_Test`.
 Clicking on this will generate a JUnit test file for `HelloWorld` class.
 This was used to generate the `HelloWorldTest`.

 ![image](https://user-images.githubusercontent.com/5333020/196066655-d3c97bf4-fdbd-46b0-b6ae-aeb8dbcf351d.png)